renad-01/Absher-Benchmark/README.md

 >  **Note:** **All questions were generated using Large Language Model (LLM).**

 ---
-## 🌟 Acknowledgments
+## 🌟 Demo

-We would like to acknowledge the team behind the interactive cultural website "**Cultural Identity of the Kingdom**" for utilizing the Absher benchmark as one of the resources integrated into the platform.

 🔗 https://saudiculture.malhaig.online/

+This interactive website "**Cultural Identity of the Kingdom**" has integrated our Absher dataset to help researchers and the public explore the rich diversity of Saudi culture.

+We would like to acknowledge the team behind the website for utilizing the Absher benchmark as one of the resources integrated into the platform.

 ---
 ## Citation